The Problems with In-House Payroll

 Payroll is one of the most commonly outsourced company functions.
 There are several good reasons for this, which are:

-Thus, there are a broad range of services available to a company that is willing to outsource its payroll function.
+Thus, there are many services available to a company that is willing to outsource its payroll function.
 The key factors are enhanced convenience and the elimination of any risk associated with not remitting payroll taxes on a timely basis.

 Reasons Not to Outsource Payroll